Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture and small type spherical Artin groups

 \begin{proof} The proof of the first two items is similar to Lemma \ref{l:curves1}.
 The non-central component(s) of $\partial\Sigma$ is fixed by the hyperelliptic involution.
 If $\partial \Sigma_{T'}$ has two components then if $s,s' \notin T'$ then these are permuted by the hyperelliptic involution.
 If $s$ or $s' \in T'$, then one of the curves of $\partial \Sigma_{T'}$ is contained in $\partial \Sigma_{D_m}$ for $m > n$, and hence misses the non-central component(s) of $\partial \Sigma_{D_n}$.
 The other curve therefore intersects $\partial \Sigma_{D_n}$ For the last statement of the second item, note that each of the boundary components of $\partial \Sigma_{D_n}$ is a boundary component of $\partial \Sigma_{A_n}$ and $\partial \Sigma_{A_n'}$.
 Therefore, they are disjoint from $\partial\Sigma_{A_m}$ and $\partial\Sigma_{A_m'}$ respectively for $m > n$.

-For the last item, note that both these curves have nontrivial intersection number with $\gamma_s$ and $\gamma_s'$ respectively.
+For the last item, note that both these curves have nontrivial intersection number with $\gamma_s$ and $\gamma_s'$ respectively (where $\gamma_s$ and $\gamma_s'$ are the curves corresponding to the generators $s$ and $s'$).
 The curves $\gamma_s$ and $\gamma_{s'}$ and the outer boundary component are the boundary of a pair of pants.
 If our curves had trivial intersection number, then we could homotope one of them to have trivial intersection number with both $\gamma_s$ and $\gamma_s'$. \end{proof}